📦 Smart Contract Integration

 priceFeed = AggregatorV3Interface(_oracleAddress);

-with the actual deployed address of theAggregatorV3
+_oracleAddresswith the actual deployed address of theAggregatorV3oracle contract.

 4. Read the Latest Data